 SBA bid protest lawyers small business size protest attorneys

-Are you a small business owner who has been hit with an SBA size protest or need to file one yourself?
+Are you a small business owner who has been hit with an SBA small business size protest or need to file one yourself?

-The SBA size standard rules can have a significant impact on your business’s eligibility for government contracts and funding opportunities.
-That’s why it’s essential to have a reliable and experienced legal team on your side to help you navigate the process.
+The SBA small business size standard rules can have a significant impact on your business’s eligibility for government contracts and funding opportunities.
+That’s why it’s essential to have a reliable and experienced legal team of SBA lawyers on your side to help you navigate the process.
 Our government contract lawyers and size protest attorneys specialize in SBA size protests and OHA size appeals, and we can help you fight for your business’s rights.

 Federal Small Business Size Requirements – Nationwide Size Protest Lawyer Services

-SBA size and status bid protest case analysis and review: Part of legal counsel and support includes the initial analysis of your SBA size protest.
+Review and analysis of SBA standards for small business firms: Part of legal counsel and support includes the initial analysis of your SBA size protest.
 If you are filing the case, we look for the basic elements to avoid dismissal.
 The other key points include assessing the allegations and facts for proving affiliation under SBA regulations.
 Our goal is to also help clients to make the proper arguments when it comes to federal small business size requirements that could convince the SBA that the awardee is other than small.

 Representation for the successful awardee: As an interested party to the awarded contract, the awardee has to respond to the size protest.
 Our SBA size protest lawyers assist with the respective legal arguments and brief the SBA Area Office in addition to showing why the awardee’s arguments regarding affiliation should be disregarded.
 Another important aspect of our legal representation is to preserve any rights that our clients have for appeal when the SBA level has improper evidence regarding federal small business size requirements.
 Many law firms miss this important aspect of an SBA-size protest.